 5. Indiana Farm Bureau Insurance discounts

 Indiana Farm Bureau Insurance offers multiple discounts for customers wanting to save on their insurance policies.
 One discount that everyone should take advantage of is the Multi-Line Discount.
-If you purchase both your home and auto insurance policies at Indiana Farm Bureau Insurance, you will save on both your home and auto policies by bundling.
-This discount can be as much as 18-20%.*
+If you purchase both your auto and home or auto and renters insurance policies at Indiana Farm Bureau Insurance, you can save up to 23% on your insurance premiums.*

 6. What are endorsements?

 Endorsements are like going through an à la carte line.
 This is where you customize your policy to fit your lifestyle and geographical location.
 Some big ones in Southern Indiana include:

 - Earthquake coverage - People who live in southwestern Indiana sit on the New Madrid Fault line.
 This fault line is capable of a 7.0 magnitude earthquake.
 Earthquake coverage has a separate deductible from your home insurance policy.
 The earthquake endorsement can have a 5%, 10% or even a 20% deductible depending on what you choose.
 To figure out what that means in dollars for you, take your dwelling Coverage A and multiply it by one of the above percentages.